Johniereed/Kartra-coupon/README.md

 #### 6. Upgrade at the Right Time

-If you're already using Kartra, upgrading during a discount period means you can lock in lower rates for future months.
+If you’re already using Kartra, upgrading during a discount period means you can lock in lower rates for future months.
 Watch for exclusive loyalty discounts for existing users.

-***👉 Final Tip:** Apply your Kartra coupon before checkout, and always double-check that the discount is applied before completing your payment.*
+👉 Final Tip: Apply your Kartra coupon before checkout, and always double-check that the discount is applied before completing your payment.

 ## What is Kartra?